Backblaze/boardwalk/README.md

   Boardwalk shouldn't create its own inventory system, nor should it create its own secret management system, because Ansible already has solutions to those areas.

+## Open-Source License

+Boardwalk is open source, licensed under the terms of the [MIT license](LICENSE).

 ## Contributing